vyos/vyos-documentation/docs/configuration/protocols/rpki.rst

 client-key /config/auth/id_rsa_rpki``.
 Once your key is created you can setup the connection.

-.. cfgcmd:: protocols rpki cache <address> ssh username <user>
+.. cfgcmd:: set protocols rpki cache <address> ssh username <user>

   SSH username to establish an SSH connection to the cache server.

-.. cfgcmd:: protocols rpki cache <address> ssh known-hosts-file <filepath>
+.. cfgcmd:: set protocols rpki cache <address> ssh known-hosts-file <filepath>

   Local path that includes the known hosts file.

-.. cfgcmd:: protocols rpki cache <address> ssh private-key-file <filepath>
+.. cfgcmd:: set protocols rpki cache <address> ssh private-key-file <filepath>

   Local path that includes the private key file of the router.

-.. cfgcmd:: protocols rpki cache <address> ssh public-key-file <filepath
+.. cfgcmd:: set protocols rpki cache <address> ssh public-key-file <filepath>

   Local path that includes the public key file of the router.